 - Mitsuteru Yokoyama — Manga/anime writer best known for pioneering Humongous Mecha with Tetsujin 28/Gigantor and Giant Robo.
 Also wrote Kamen no Ninja Akakage and Sally the Witch.

-- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on Sailor Moon.
+- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on The Nineties Sailor Moon.

 - Koichi Mashimo — Anime director best known for Noir, .hack//SIGN, and Madlax.
 Founder of studio Bee Train.